Sjord/Sjord.github.io/_posts/2017-04-12-automating-attacks-with-tampermonkey.md

 date: 2017-05-24
 ---

 [Tampermonkey](https://tampermonkey.net/) and [Greasemonkey](http://www.greasespot.net/) are userscript managers that make it possible to add custom Javascript functionality to web pages.
 User scripts can be used to customize pages, or to automate web interactions.
-In this post we will try to use Tampermonkey to automate filling out a login form, to try to brute force credentials.
+In this post we will use Tampermonkey to automate filling out a login form, to try to brute force credentials.

 ## Submitting a form with Tampermonkey